RheaMimiCarillo/reading-notes/reading-notes/201/class-01.md

 3. How can you find images to add to a Website?

+Using Google Images, we can search for pictures we want under the 'Creative Commons' option.

 4. How do you create a `String` vs a `Number` in JavaScript?

+In JS, we create `Strings` by entering the data with since quotes ('').
+We create a

 5. What is a `Variable` and why are they important in JavaScript?